learnedsystems/SOSD/README.md

 * `scripts/prepare.sh` constructs query workloads and compiles the benchmark
 * `scripts/execute.sh` executes the benchmark on each workload, storing the results in `results`

+Build times can be long, as we make aggressive use of templates to ensure we do not accidentally measure vtable lookup time.
+For development, this can be annoying: you can set `USE_FAST_MODE` in `config.h` to disable some features and get a faster build time.

 ## Cite

 If you use this benchmark in your own work, please cite our paper: